Decomposition of degenerate Gromov-Witten invariants: Examples

 \begin{theorem}[The logarithmic decomposition formula for point conditions] Suppose $Y$ is logarithmically smooth.
 Then

 \end{theorem}

 \begin{example} The above discussion allows a reformulation of the approach of \cite{NS06} to tropical counts of curves in toric varieties.
-Take $Y$ to be a toric variety with the toric logarithmic structure, and fix a homology class $\beta$ of curve and a genus $g$.
-By fixing an appropriate number $n$ of points in $Y$, one can assume that the moduli space of curves of genus $g$ and class $\beta$ passing through these points has expected dimension 0.
-Then after choosing suitable degenerating sections $\sigma_1,\ldots,\sigma_n$, one obtains points $P_1,\ldots,P_n \in\Sigma(Y)$, the fan for $Y$.
-Then the question of understanding $\scrM(X/B,\beta,\sigma)$ is reduced to an analysis for each rigid tropical curve in $\Sigma(Y)$ with the correct topology.
-In particular, the domain curve should have genus $g$ (taking into account the genera assigned to each vertex) and should have $D_{\rho}\cdot\beta$ unbounded edges parallel to a ray $\rho\in\Sigma(Y)$, where $D_{\rho}\subseteq Y$ is the corresponding divisor.
-The argument of \cite{NS06} essentially carries out an explicit analysis of possible logarithmic curves associated with each such rigid curve after a log blow-up $\tilde Y^\dagger\to Y^\dagger$. \end{example}
+Take $Y$ to be a toric variety with the toric logarithmic structure, and fix a curve class $\beta$.
+By fixing an appropriate number $n$ of points in $Y$, one can assume that the expected dimension of the moduli space of curves of genus $0$ and class $\beta$ passing through these points is $0$.
+Next, after choosing suitable degenerating sections $\sigma_1,\ldots,\sigma_n$, one obtains points $P_1,\ldots,P_n \in\Sigma(Y)$, the fan for $Y$.
+Finally, one explicitly describes $\scrM(X/B,\beta,\sigma)$ through an analysis for each rigid tropical map to $\Sigma(Y)$ with the correct topology.
+In particular, the domain curve is rational and should have $D_{\rho}\cdot\beta$ unbounded edges parallel to a ray $\rho\in\Sigma(Y)$, where $D_{\rho}\subset Y$ is the corresponding divisor.
+The argument of \cite{NS06} essentially carries out an explicit analysis of possible logarithmic curves associated with each such rigid curve after a log blow-up $\tilde Y^\dagger\arr Y^\dagger$.
+Theorem~\ref{Th:decomposition-points} also generalizes part of \cite{NS06} to some higher genus cases, with the determination of the contribution of individual maps left open. \end{example}